AntonSol919/linkspace/homepage/lns.md

 ### Does it require money?

 That depends.
-LNS is run by volunteers.
-Some top level names can ask for a contribution - others are free.
+The public LNS registries are meant to set their own rules.
+Some top level names can ask you to pay - others are free.

-Names currently available are:
+The current top level registries accepting names are:

 - example:free - First come, first served.
 - example:dev - Get a pull request accepted.
 - example:com - commercial - 10$ per year and helps fund the project!

-### How do i register?
+### How do I register?

-To do so, see [claim a name](#claim).

-### Can I be a top level authority like ':org' or ':sex' etc?

-Yes.
-I am looking for people willing to do so.
-Shoot me a message at <antonsol919+registar@gmail.com> if you're interested.

-## Claim a name{#claim}

-This currently requires some work.
+This is currently still a manual process as its not a high priority and other parts is still missing.
+However, you can pre-register your name to make sure its yours.

-To make a :free claim get download or clone the repo.
+To make a :free claim get the `lk` and `linkspace-lns` utility from the download or build from source.

 ```terminal
 source ./activate